-The Department is involved, either as a participant or in a leading role, in the following settlement negotiations: the Navajo Nation, the Hopi Tribe and the Yavapai-Apache Nation.
+The Department is involved, either as a participant or in a leading role, in the following settlement negotiations: the Navajo Nation, the Hopi Tribe and the White Mountain Apache Tribe.
 The Navajo Nation negotiations are for both main stem Colorado River claims and Little Colorado River claims, as a direct result of federal litigation over management of the Colorado River.
 However, the Nation does have an extensive history of settlement negotiations in the Little Colorado River basin.
-New settlement negotiations are expected to begin in late 2007 with the White Mountain Apache Tribe.